There are two very different types of drain CCTV surveys and inspections:

 If the blockage or issue appears to a be a one-off incident, you could instruct a drain jetting firm to blast the blockage away.

 There’s a good chance that this will resolve the problem.

 When Should I Get a Full CCTV Report?

-- your home is experiencing persistent blockages despite previous attempts to fix the issue.
+- When your home is experiencing persistent blockages despite previous attempts to fix the issue.
 A full report not usually required for a one-off blockage.

-- you suspect the blockage is being caused by an adjoining drain, perhaps by a negligent neighbour disposing of items incorrectly.
+- If you suspect the blockage is being caused by an adjoining drain, perhaps by a negligent neighbour disposing of items incorrectly.

-- you want to map the route of the drain as you’re planning an extension or other similar projects.
+- If you want to map the route of the drain as you’re planning an extension or other similar projects.

-- you suspect a broken pipe and want to know its exact location so you can arrange a repair.
+- If you suspect a broken pipe and want to know its exact location so you can arrange a repair.

-- you want to re-line the pipe but need to know how long the pipe is.
+- If you want to re-line the pipe but need to know how long the pipe is.